Nicarlo98/SCA_Option_2/README.md

-basic inventory management system for a small library.
+Basic inventory management system for a small library.
 The system should:

 ● Allow the addition of new books with details like title, author, genre, and availability status.
 ● Allow updating the status of books (e.g., checked out, available).